This post comes to us courtesy of Monica Bennett, blogger at Just 5 More Minutes.

 Spending almost every summer and holiday as a youngster in France with his parents, Chef Debaste holds fond memories revolving around the love of good food — from the Loire Valley in central France to La Rochelle along the Atlantic Coast and then to Paris.

 His mother, a gourmet cook and nurse at the University of Washington’s Medical Department, held gourmet cooking classes in her home for fellow colleagues and doctors, with Steve always assisting.
-She also participated in several fundraising charity events where she prepared main entrees side-by-side world-renowned chef Julia Child.
+She also participated in several fundraising charity events.
 Steve was, again, right there by their sides.

 As for knowing what he wanted to be when he grew up?
 “I knew at a very early age that I would be in the restaurant business.”
 Chef Debaste says.
 “With all of my experience in my home kitchen or abroad in France with my parents, I had no problem at the age of eight handling a knife and sauté pan.”